 Amount consists of the aggregate grant date fair value computed in accordance with FASB ASC Topic 718 of LTIP Awards granted during fiscal year 2016 to each of the Named Executive Officers.
-The amount does not Amount consists of the aggregate grant date fair value computed in accordance with FASB ASC 10pic /18 of LTIP Awards granted during fiscal year 2016 to each of the Named Executive Officer.
-In amount does not reflect whether a Named Executive Officer has actually realized a financial benefit from the LTIP awards.
-The amount was calculated by multiplying the closing price on the date of grant by the number of LTIP Awards received and assuming a payout of 100%.
-As described beginning on page 40, however, LTIP award payouts will be calculated following the applicable three-year performance period and could range from a minimum of 0% to a maximum of 200%.
-The grant date fair value of the LTIP Awards granted during fiscal year 2016 at the maximum payout of 200% are: Mr. Williams-\$6,124,388; Mr. Marten-\$1,340,906; Mr. Banks-\$3,065,914; Mr. Leonti-\$842,608; Mr. Weeks-\$1,815,708 and Mr. Washkewicz-\$0.
+The amount does not reflect whether a Named Executive Officer has actually realized a financial benefit from the LTIP awards.
+The amount was calculated by multiplying the closing price on the date of grant by the number of LTIP Awards refrect whenter a varied executive Office has actuary fearbear a mancial benefit for the LTP Awards and assuming a payout of 100%.
+As described beginning on page 40, however, LTP Award by the calculated following the applicable three-year performance period and could range from a minimum of 0% to a maximum of 200%.
+The grant date fair value of the LTIP Awards granted during fiscal year 2016 at the maximum payout of 200% are: Mr. Williams-\$6,124,388; Mr. Marten-\$1,340,906; Mr. Banks- \$3,065,914; Mr. Leonti-\$842,608; Mr. Weeks-\$1,815,708 and Mr. Washkewicz-\$0.
 Dividends are not accrued or paid on the LTIP Awards until after the performance period ends and the shares are issued.

-- (4) Amount consists of the aggregate grant date fair value computed in accordance with FASB ASC Topic 718 of RSUs granted during fiscal year 2016 to Mr. Washkewicz in his position as a non-employee Director.
+Amount consists of the aggregate grant date fair value computed in accordance with FASB ASC Topic 718 of RSUs granted during fiscal year 2016 to Mr. Washkewicz in his position as a non-employee Director.
 The amount does not reflect whether Mr. Washkewicz has actually realized a financial benefit from the RSUs.
 The amount was calculated by multiplying the closing price on the date of grant by the number of RSUs received.
-As described beginning on page 76, the RSUs are subject to a one year vesting period.
+As described on page 75, the RSUs are subject to a one year vesting period.
 Dividend equivalent units are paid on our dividend pay dates as additional RSUs.
-The value of these additional RSUs is reported under the All Other Compensation column. - (5) Amount reflects the aggregate grant date fair value for fiscal year 2016 computed in accordance with FASB ASC Topic 718 of Stock Incentive grants.
+The value of these additional RSUs is reported under the All Other Compensation column.

+Amount reflects the aggregate grant date fair value for fiscal year 2016 computed in accordance with FASB ASC Topic 718 of Stock Incentive grants.
 The amount does not reflect whether a Named Executive Officer has actually realized a financial benefit from the award.
 The amount was calculated using the Black-Scholes option pricing model with the following weighted-average assumptions: